matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

         // check whether objects are equals
         if (this == otherObject) return true;

-        // Must return false if parametr is null if (otherObject == null) return false;
+        // Must return false if parameter is null if (otherObject == null) return false;

         // Check whether object is instance of Item class